-Raised dog bowls provide health benefits to your dog and aesthetic benefits for your home.
+Raised dog bowls can provide health benefits to your dog and aesthetic benefits for your home.
 There are multiple ways to build a raised dog bowl with reusable and environmentally friendly materials.
-Reclaimed wooden pallets are a versatile and environmentally friendly building material.
+Reclaimed wooden pallets are versatile and environmentally friendly building materials.
 Upcycling these pallets, instead of buying virgin wood, helps reduce the market for more timber harvesting.

 Before you start to build your raised dog bowl, you’ll need to decide which dog bowl you want to use and where you want your stand to be placed.
 Pick a quiet corner in your home where there isn’t busy foot traffic and your dog can eat peacefully.

 This article contains affiliate links.
 If you purchase an item through one of these links, we receive a small commission that helps fund our Recycling Directory.

 Dog trainer and author, John Woods from All Things Dogs created this simple and easy-to-follow design for a DIY raised dog bowl stand.
 To start, find a wooden pallet that’s safe, and, ideally, free.

 To find free pallets, look at local stores, food markets, DIY stores, or Craigslist.
 To make sure your pallets are safe, inspect their IPPC stamp; this is a stamp branded onto the pallet that shows a pallet treatment code.
 Make sure this code doesn’t contain the letters MB (methyl bromide), which is toxic to pets.
 Look for pallets with the codes DB (debarked and untreated) or KD (kiln-dried and untreated).